mkarner07/mkarner07.github.io/_posts/2025/2025-08-28-The-Quiet-Power-of-Empathy-in-Leadership.md

 date: 2025-08-28
 excerpt_separator: "<!--more-->"
 categories:
-  - Management and Leadership
+  - Leadership as a System

 tags:
-  - Personal Productivity
+  - Leadership as a System
-  - Leadership
+  - Business
   - Communication
   - 300 words